tinymce/tinymce-docs/_includes/install/jquery.md

 ## Step 3: Saving Content with a `<form>` `post`

 When the `form` is submitted the TinyMCE editor mimics the behaviour of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

+> In the next step you'll learn how to unleash TinyMCE's power by [working with plugins](../working-with-plugins/).